LVMH (EPA: MC, LVMUY): Q3 up 1% organic; China and US revive as shares surge in Paris

 Box – Q3 2025 Figures (organic)

-Reference document: official page LVMH Investor Relations – Third Quarter 2025 Sales (press release, presentation, webcast): https://www.lvmh.com/fr/le-calendrier-des-evenements-financiers/ventes-du-3e-trimestre-2025
+Reference document: official page lvmh investor relations – Third-Quarter 2025 Sales (press release, presentation, webcast): https://www.lvmh.com/fr/le-calendrier-des-evenements-financiers/ventes-du-3e-trimestre-2025

-Box – Stock Market: LVMH Stock, Price Increase (10/15)
+Box – Market: LVMH Stock, Price Rise (15/10)

-LVMH: +12% to +13% intraday; close near +13% according to the financial press. • CAC 40: significant increase, driven by luxury (CAC 40 leader, ticker EPA: MC).
+LVMH: +12% to +13% intraday; close near +13% according to the financial press.

 Sephora drives selective distribution to +7% and cushions the cycle in omnichannel.
 In Fashion and Leather Goods, the decline is reduced to -2% after -9% in Q2, a sign of resilience.
 Volumes and traffic regain control beyond the sole price mix effect.
 As a sector barometer, LVMH leads the luxury index in a clear rebound.